philemonnwanne/projects/mini-project/readme.md

 apt install ./mysql-apt-config_0.8.22-1_all.deb
 ```

-Confirm addition of mySQL 8.0 repository as default when prompted
+<span>Confirm addition of mySQL 8.0 repository as default when prompted</span>

 ![mysql-prompt-image](https://github.com/philemonnwanne/o0o0o/blob/main/mini-project/img/mysql-prompt.jpg)

-Select OK by pressing `Tab` and hit `Enter` (as shown in the image above)
+Select OK by pressing `Tab` and hit `Enter` (as shown in the image above) - Would be done twice

 > Note: If you get any error in this next 👇🏾 step, keep retrying the command until it's all good -- could be network issues